The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Welcome back, ladies and gentlemen.

-Uh L. Rushboard here on the EIB network.
+El Rushbo here on the EIB network.

-Because I caught hell when that call from Josh ended.
+I guess I need to apologize because I caught hell when that call from Josh ended.

-I'm my own staff said, you didn't understand what he was saying.
+My own staff said, you didn't understand what he was saying.

-He wasn't saying you do not fear.
+He wasn't saying you ain't.

 I was descended upon here by my own staff.

-He's right, he's right at these one care facilities and doctors only show up one or two times and the nurses are doing all the work.
+And these one care facilities and doctors only show up one or two times and the nurses are doing all the work.

-You don't know what you're talking about.
+You don't know what you're talking.

 My own staff was saying this to me.

-So I'm sitting here thinking, I have really, there is something happening out there, not often, but this has really this zoomed right by me.
+So I'm sitting here thinking, I have really, there is something happening out there, not often, but this has really zoomed right by me.

 I did not know.

-And I begging your forgiveness.
+And I'm begging your forgiveness.

 I did not know that there was a movement on to qualify nurses as doctors.